Hawes Junction rail crash: The accident

 Hawes Junction station was approximately 3.5 mi south of Ais Gill summit, the highest point on the steeply graded Settle and Carlisle line.
 The Midland Railway, who owned and operated the line, had a policy of using small engines only, and many trains (both northbound and southbound) required assistance from pilot engines to climb the "big hump" to Ais Gill summit.
-At Ais Gill summit the pilot engines were uncoupled and ran on the up (southbound) line to Hawes Junction, where there was a turntable accessed from the up main line via a trailing slip or from the back platform line (a loop line alongside the up main line which served the branch line to Hawes).
+At Ais Gill summit the pilot engines were uncoupled and ran on the up (southbound, towards London) line to Hawes Junction, where there was a turntable accessed from the up main line via a trailing slip or from the back platform line (a loop line alongside the up main line which served the branch line to Hawes).
 Having been turned, light engines were usually coupled together to return to their depots (usually Leeds to the south or Carlisle to the north).

 In the hour preceding the accident, signalman Sutton at Hawes Junction had to deal with nine light engines and a heavy load of scheduled traffic and some unscheduled special trains as part of the holiday traffic.
 At 5:20 am, the last two northbound light engines (rebuilt Midland Railway Class 2 4-4-0 Nos.
-448 and 548, under drivers Scott and Bath) had been turned and coupled together, and were waiting on the "lie-bye" road alongside the down line.
+448 and 548, under drivers Edwin Scott and George William Bath) had been turned and coupled together, and were waiting on the "lie-bye" road alongside the down (northbound, away from London) line.
 After a down special express passed, Sutton signalled them onto the down main line where they halted at the advance starting signal, waiting for the express to clear Aisgill.
 Normally, this took between four and six minutes.
 However, Scott and Bath were still waiting twenty minutes later.